SuiteBee/NorthWindWeb/README.md

 <details>
 <summary><h3>Who made it?</h3></summary>

-A developer trying to ever expand his skills and knowledge of IT.
+A developer trying to ever expand his skills and knowledge in IT.
-I have a lengthy history of full-stack development for a large enterprise company where I had to manage a wide variety of web based applications across many repos that implemented varying dependencies and tech.
+I have a lengthy history of full-stack development for a large enterprise company where I had to manage a wide variety of web based applications across many repos that implemented varying tech stacks.

 I spent much of my time there
++ Implementing new site functionality across the full lifecycle from UI to DB
 + Maintaining legacy projects
 + Migrating business logic to API's
-+ Implementing new site functionality
++ Collaborating with business analysts to bring projects to life
 + Testing new code and writing unit tests
 + Overhauling existing logical systems
-+ Inserting mass table data
++ Verifying and inserting mass table data
 + Restructuring tables
++ Creating or modifying stored procedures
-+ Auditing legacy data and resolving issues
++ Auditing legacy data then resolving the data and root cause
 + Investigating long standing complex bugs
 + Reviewing pull requests

 The nature of the business depended on the immutability of bound contracts.
 Data integrity was priority number one so all theses tasks were performed with calculated regard to maintain that integrity.

-While working for the enterprise above I simultaneously spent a large portion of my free time working with an indie game studio as the sole developer to create mobile games in Unity 3D.
+While working for the enterprise above I also spent a large portion of my free time working with an indie game studio as the sole developer to create mobile games in Unity 3D.
 The team consisted of a studio head that ran scrum meetings, one or two artists, a marketing and web designer, a sound designer and myself.